sophia-zube/incari-doc/toolbox/io/savefile.md

 ![The Savefile Node.](../../.gitbook/assets/Savefile.jpg)

-**Save File** is an _io_, or '_input/output_'  **Node** which allows one to store a specified file, containing relevant data from the current project, such as the value of a variable.
+**Save File** is an _io_, or '_input/output_',  **Node** which allows one to store a specified file containing relevant data from the current project, such as the value of a variable.
 Providing a location gives a future point of access for the user, which can then be loaded using **Load File**.
 When saving a **Dictionary**, **JSON Stringify** must be used.
 This allows for persistant data between sessions.

 # Attributes